14 days tour

 Day 1: Join Trip In Buenos Aires

-Arrive in Buenos Aires, Argentina's capital, located on the southern shores of the Rio de la Plata.
-Since its founding by Pedro de Mendoza in 1536 the city has thrived on trade and its vibrant streets are filled with an eclectic mix of European architectural styles, with Spanish, French and Italian classicism rubbing shoulders with remnants of Victorian grandeur.
-For those arriving on time our Leader plans to meet you in the hotel reception at 6pm for the welcome meeting and for those that wish, there is the chance to go out for dinner.
-There are no activities planned today, so you are free to arrive in Buenos Aires at any time.
-If you would like to receive a complimentary airport transfer today, you'll need to arrive into either Aeroparque Internacional Jorge Newbery (AEP) or Ezeiza International Airport (EZE), a 30 minute or 1 hour drive respectively from our hotel.
-Should you miss the meeting, your leader will inform you of any essential information as soon as you catch up.
-If your flight arrives earlier in the day, you could explore this lively city by wandering the streets of the arty San Telmo district, admiring the impressive architecture and relaxing parks in Palermo, or enjoying the traditional Porteno pastime of people watching from the many sidewalk cafes.
+Our tour of Patagonia starts in Argentinaโ€™s capital, Buenos Aires, on the southern shores of the Rio de la Plata.
+Since its founding by Pedro de Mendoza in 1536, the city has thrived on trade and its vibrant streets are a tapestry of European architectural styles, with Spanish, French and Italian classicism rubbing shoulders with the remnants of Victorian grandeur.
+For those arriving in time, our tour leader will meet you in the hotel reception at 6pm for a welcome meeting followed by dinner for those who wish.
+There are no activities today, so youโ€™re free to arrive in Buenos Aires at any time.
+If youโ€™d like an airport transfer today, youโ€™ll need to arrive into either Aeroparque Internacional Jorge Newbery (AEP) or Ezeiza International Airport (EZE), a 30-minute or a one-hour drive respectively from our hotel.
+If you miss the welcome meeting, our tour leader will catch you up ASAP.
+If your flight arrives earlier in the day, you might like to take in the atmosphere of the San Telmo district, with its impressive architecture, or head to one of the leafy parks in Palermo.
+Alternatively, you could enjoy a spot of people-watching at one of the sidewalk cafes in Porteno.

 • 12:00 am - 11:59 pm

-We're experiencing the city as a Porteno (a Buenos Aires native) today, using the local buses and exploring on foot.
-Each neighbourhood of Buenos Aires has a distinct character, with grand Italianate architecture rubbing shoulders with winding cobbled streets or tree-lined avenues.
-To get a feel for the heart of the city, we'll walk towards its founding point at the Plaza de Mayo, where the President's dusty-pink mansion is located.
-Every big event in Buenos Aires's history has been witnessed by the Plaza, from the continued protests of the 'Madres de la Plaza de Mayo', going back to Eva Peron's mass demonstrations in 1945.
-From here, we hop on a bus towards the colourful vibrancy of La Boca.
-Settled originally by Italian migrants, the area is famed for its bright houses, a ramshackle affair of corrugated iron, and the tango dancers who perform in the streets.
-We'll visit a local 'cafecito' during our tour, taking a traditional Porteno elevenses of coffee and pastries.
-We end our morning in bohemian San Telmo, with its small one-way streets, historic mansions and walls covered with street art.
-Our Tour Leader will suggest lunch at a traditional restaurant here, for those who wish.
-It's worth noting that this city tour is approximately 5 hours in length, and will involve several hours of walking, in order to see the highlights.
-The afternoon is free to explore, with much on offer.
-You could stay and explore San Telmo, which is particularly interesting when the antiques market takes over the cobbled streets.
+Today, weโ€™ll experience the city as Portenos (Buenos Aires natives), exploring by local bus and on foot.
+Each neighbourhood of Buenos Aires has its own distinct character, with grand Italianate architecture sitting alongside winding cobbled streets or tree-lined avenues.
+To get a feel for the heart of the city, weโ€™ll walk towards its founding point at the Plaza de Mayo, where the Presidentโ€™s dusty-pink mansion is located.
+Every big event in Buenos Airesโ€™s history has been witnessed by the Plaza, from the continued protests of the โ€™Madres de la Plaza de Mayoโ€™, going back to Eva Peronโ€™s mass demonstrations in 1945.
+From here, weโ€™ll hop on a bus towards the vibrant neighbourhood of La Boca.
+Originally settled by Italian migrants, the area is famed for its bright houses, a ramshackle affair of corrugated iron, and the tango dancers who perform in the streets.
+Weโ€™ll visit a local โ€™cafecitoโ€™ during our tour, taking a traditional Porteno snack of coffee and pastries.
+Weโ€™ll end our morning in bohemian San Telmo, with its small one-way streets, historic mansions and walls adorned with street art.
+Our tour leader will suggest lunch at a traditional restaurant here, for those who wish.
+Itโ€™s worth noting that our city tour will last around five hours and will involve several hours of walking to see the cityโ€™s highlights.
+This afternoon, youโ€™re free to explore more at your own pace.
+You could stay and explore San Telmo, which is particularly interesting when the antique market takes over the cobbled streets.
 Or visit Recoleta Cemetery, the final resting place of Argentine luminaries, including Eva Peron.
 For book lovers, the Ateneo Grand Splendid, set in a converted theatre, is one of the most impressive bookstores in the world.
-This evening we have an opportunity to enjoy something of Buenos Aires' nightlife, perhaps going to a tango show and soaking up the pulsating rhythms of this most Latin of dances.
+This evening, weโ€™ll have an opportunity to enjoy something of Buenos Airesโ€™ nightlife, perhaps going to a tango show and soaking up the pulsating rhythms of the Latin dance.

 • 12:00 am - 11:59 pm